 This is why you’ll need to understand what your goals are and why you’re learning.
 This can also help you focus on your learning and stop you giving up when things get tough.
 This is especially true when you’re teaching yourself as you’re the only person you have to answer to and there’s no music teacher spurring you on.

-You could find books in a library or even go on websites specialising in learning how to play the violin.
+You could find books on violin playing in a library or even go on websites specialising in learning how to play the violin.
 Music schools also tend to explain the structure of their courses.

-You need to find the right order for all the topics you’re going to teach yourself:
+You need to find the right order for all the violin topics you’re going to teach yourself:

 Some programmes might not suit your needs, either.